darglein/TinyTorch/README.md

 ### This Project is for

-:heavy_check_mark: Teaching Auto-Diff and Backpropagation
+:heavy_check_mark: Teaching auto-diff and backpropagation

-:heavy_check_mark: Introducing or Learning libTorch/Pytorch
+:heavy_check_mark: Introducing or learning libTorch/Pytorch

-:heavy_check_mark: Showing that Auto-Diff Optimization is not Magic
+:heavy_check_mark: Showing that auto-diff optimization is not magic

 ### This Project is NOT for

-:heavy_multiplication_x: Fitting Models to your own Data
+:heavy_multiplication_x: Fitting models to your own data

-:heavy_multiplication_x: Replacing Pytorch or any other Optimization Framework
+:heavy_multiplication_x: Replacing Pytorch or any other optimization framework

 # Features of TinyTorch

-* Forward and Backward Implementations of basic Operations (+, -, *, sum, square)
+* Forward and backward implementations of basic operations (+, -, *, sum, square)
-* Automatic Graph Generation during forward
+* Automatic graph generation during forward
 * Backpropagation through the generated graph
 * Almost the same syntax as libTorch
+* No dependencies except the std-library

 ## Example Code